On the heat kernel and the Dirichlet form of Liouville Brownian Motion

-This paper is concerned with the study of a Feller process, called the {\it Liouville Brownian motion}, that has been introduced in \cite{GRV} to have further insight into the geometry of $2d$-Liouville quantum gravity.
+This paper is concerned with the study of a Feller process, called the {\it Liouville Brownian motion}, that has been introduced in \cite{GRV} to have further insight into the geometry of $2d$-Liouville quantum gravity (see also \cite{berest} where the author constructs {\it Liouville Brownian motion} starting from one point).
 More precisely, one major mathematical problem in (critical) $2d$-Liouville quantum gravity is to construct a random metric on a two dimensional Riemannian manifold $D$, say a domain of $\R^2$ (or the sphere) equipped with the Euclidean metric $dz^2$, which takes on the form

 where $X$ is a (massive) Gaussian Free Field (GFF) on the manifold $D$ and $\gamma\in [0,2[$ is a coupling constant (see \cite{cf:KPZ,cf:Da,DFGZ,DistKa,GM,Nak} for further details and insights in Liouville quantum gravity).
 If it exists, this metric should generate several geometric objects: instead of listing them all, let us just say that each object that can be associated to a smooth Riemannian geometry raises an equivalent question in $2d$-Liouville quantum gravity.
 Mathematical difficulties originate from the short scale logarithmically divergent behaviour of the correlation function of the GFF $X$.
 So, for each object that one wishes to define, one has to apply a renormalization procedure.